Calaspargase Pegol-Mnkl and Cobimetinib for the Treatment of Locally Advanced or Metastatic Pancreatic Cancer

 OUTLINE: This is a dose-escalation study.

 Patients receive calaspargase pegol-mknl intravenously (IV) over 1 hour on day 1 and cobimetinib orally (PO) once daily (QD) on days 1-14.
 Treatment repeats every 21 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
-Patients also undergo a biopsy 14 days prior to starting therapy and on day 14 of cycle 2.
+Patients may also undergo a biopsy before cycle 1, day1 and again on cycle 2 day 15 per the investiagator's discretion, with an additional biopsy at the time of disease progression.

 After completion of study intervention, patients are followed up at 3 and 6 months.